fetchai/carpark_agent/README.md

 To run an OEF node you will need to have docker installed.
 If you don't have it, please check the official documentation [here](https://docs.docker.com/install/), scroll down to the section entitled "Supported platforms" and follow the instructions for your platform.

+When you have docker installed, you will need to open a command prompt (for some reason, this doesn't always work from the Git-Bash terminal).
+To do this:
+Click on the Search field in your task bar and type "CMD".
+Click on the Command Prompt result

+Go to the carpark agent directory:

+    cd Desktop/carpark_agent

-Wen you have docker installed, you can run this script to run the oef node:
+Now you can run this script to run the oef node:

     python oef_scripts/oef/launch.py --name oef_node -c ./oef_scripts/oef/launch_config.json

 ### Installing the code
-Now this is running we will need to open another Git-Bash terminal.
-Go to your carpark agent directory

-    cd ~/Desktop/carpark_agent

-Create and activate the virtual environment and install the python packages (note that the script name to create the virtual environment is a bespoke windows version)
+Now this is running we will go bak to our Git-Bash terminal.
+Create and activate the virtual environment (note that the script name to create the virtual environment is a bespoke windows version)

     ./run_scripts/create_venv_win.sh
     source venv/bin/activate

+Now you need to install OpenCV, you will need a specific version of the python installation file.
+You can get from github:

+    git clone git@github.com:fetchai/carpark_agent_big_data.git

+Note that I originally got this from here: [https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv](https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv) But it seems to no longer exist.

+Now you need to install this file:

+    pip install carpark_agent_big_data/opencv_python-4.1.1-cp37-cp37m-win32.whl

+Now you can install the main application and its dependencies:

     python setup.py develop

 You can now run the client agent by following the same instructions as for the Mac above entitled "Configuring and running the client".